 So be enthusiastic, but don’t push too hard.
 Just invite them and see what happens.

 Step 2: Choose the First Hike Carefully

-Don’t take him on an 18-mile sufferfest that leaves him collapsed on the ground panting and exhausted.
+Don’t take them on an 18-mile sufferfest that leaves them collapsed on the ground panting and exhausted.
 You need to send the message that hiking is fun and enjoyable.
 So start with something on the easy side.

-Another tip is to choose somewhere really beautiful that gives him lots of bang for his buck.
+Another tip is to choose somewhere really beautiful that gives them lots of bang for their buck.
 Some examples in Colorado: